imhotepio/k9salpha/docs/index.md

 - MultiResources Views
   - Provides for an overview of your cluster resources via Pulses and XRay views.
+  - Workloads provide for monitoring the applications you care for and diagnose not only their health but also the deltas between your manifests on disk vs what is currently running on your cluster.

 - We've got your RBAC!
   - Supports for viewing RBAC rules such as cluster/roles and their associated bindings.